arcterex/dicebattle/README.md

 1. Roll X number of 6-sided dice (iterate through 1 to 5) (SkillDice)
 2. Roll Y number of 6-sided dice (iterate through 0 to 5) (PenaltyDice)
 3. For each Y, if there is an X then cancel it out

-             example: if you rolled 3 Skill Dice of 5,3,2 and 3 PenaltyDice of 5,2,1, then the 5 and 2 would cancel, leaving just a 3 for the SkillDice
+> example: if you rolled 3 Skill Dice of 5,3,2 and 3 PenaltyDice
+> of 5,2,1, then the 5 and 2 would cancel, leaving just a 3 for the
+> SkillDice
 4. Take the highest number that are still on the SkillDice (note that it can be 0 if all of the SkillDice were canceled by PenaltyDice).
-In the example above, "3" would be the highest number step 5: Iterate through $somehighnumber for each combination of SkillDice and PenaltyDice (1-5 SkillDice * 0-5 PenaltyDice = 30 combinations) and record number of hits for each number so that I can do stats.
+In the example above, "3" would be the highest number
+5. Iterate through $somehighnumber for each combination of SkillDice and PenaltyDice (1-5 SkillDice * 0-5 PenaltyDice = 30 combinations) and record number of hits for each number so that I can do stats.